andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

 ---
 <small>Updated on September 21, 2016 – Swift 3.0</small>

-Implementing &#8220;pull to refresh&#8221; is a common need that arises when working with table views.
+Implementing "pull to refresh&#8221; is a common need that arises when working with table views.
 There are typically two scenarios that folks find themselves in when attempting to implement this feature:

   1. They're working with a UITableViewController
   2. They're working with a non-UITableViewController, but their view incorporates a regular UITableView, either taking up the whole screen, or a smaller portion of it